nhsuk/nhsapp-frontend/docs/components/timeline.md

 - what has happened so far
 - the point they are currently at
 - what will be coming next

-Timelines can work well on:

-- confirmation pages that come after a user has taken an action or submitted a request
-- pages that users visit to check on progress

 ## When not to use